Deciding on a violin can be hard.

 In fact, there are many experiments, research, and stories about virtuoso violinists playing inexpensive violins and beginner musicians playing expensive ones, proving that sound quality can be subjective.
 For instance, to a listener is not familiar with a good quality sound, a well-experienced violinist can sound great on a cheap violin!

 In an article published on the 24th of May 2019 about hearing the difference between a $62 violin and a $130,000 violin, American violinist Rob Landes tested the sound quality of two instruments.
 One of these was a violin that he bought from Amazon, and the other was crafted by Vincenzo Panormo, one of the best British violin makers.

-While they concluded that spending extra bucks for an instrument is worth it for a spine-tingling sensation when playing, they also suggested that you can start with a cheap one.
+While they concluded that spending extra bucks for an instrument is worth it for a spine-tingling sensation when playing, they also suggested that you can start with a cheap one and even use it to play the most famous violin solos.
 You can watch Rob Landes trying out both the cheap and expensive violin below in this video.